wi-fighters/16-browser-fetch-promises-peteco83/README.md

 **Instructions**:
 * Using the structure in `index.html`, create a Pomodoro Timer using `setInterval()`.
-* The user must be able to set the countdown via the input field as well as by increasing and decreasing the value with + & - buttons.
+* The user must be able to set the countdown via the input field as well as by increasing and decreasing the value with `+` and `-` buttons.
 * The user should be able to start the timer.
 * The user should be able to reset the timer back to 0:0.
 * The user should be able to pause and continue the timer.